BingzhengLi/A-Lightweight-Flash-Controller-Based-on-AMBA-AHB-lite-Bus/readme.txt

 |    |__run_dc_constraint_compile.sh: synthesize and output results.
 |__logs: logging the execution of the scripts.
 |__reports: synthesis results inlcluding power, aread and timing.
-|__rtl: source code of the Flash controller (*.v).\
+|__rtl: source code of the Flash controller (*.v);
-|__lib: SIMC process library.
+|__adjusted module in E906: provide *.v changed in E906-SmartRun-Platform.
+|__lib: process library directory(do not provide in GitHub due to related laws).
+|__program: provide bootloader.s, Prog2Flash.s and their linker scripts.
-|__othe files: work directory for DC.
+|__othe files: work directory for DC running.

-There are only 2 steps to perform:
+There are only 2 steps to perform for DC synsthesis:
 (1) cd DC_AHB_FlashController/DC
 (2) ./run_dc_read_rtl.sh;
     ./run_dc_constriant_compile.sh.

-It is noteworthy that necessary EDA environment ought to be configured in advance.
+It is noteworthy that necessary EDA environment ought to be configured in advance for DC.